 At Fox News, ideology comes first

 Having a conservative voice among the news channels to question assumed wisdom and counter perceived bias makes sense in theory.
 But at Fox News, winning over conservative viewers has sometimes led the network to promote baseless conspiracy theories.
 These include the Fox Chariman Rupert Murdoch and several commentators’ privately rejecting election conspiracy theories even while promoting them online, since-retracted claims regarding the death of former Democratic National Committee staffer Seth Rich and bogus accusations that former President Barack Obama was born in Kenya.
 Perhaps more damaging is the reflexive partisanship, which in recent years manifested itself in a constant criticism of Obama and seemingly uncritical defense of former President Trump.
-Plus, the president’s recent hiring of former Fox executive Bill Shine to head White House communications strengthens the perception that the network and Republican party are closely linked.
+Plus, the president’s hiring in the summer of 2018 of former Fox executive Bill Shine to head White House communications strengthens the perception that the network and Republican party are closely linked.
 Though Shine left the post in March 2019, he is said to be joining the president’s re-election campaign.
 Let’s also take note that it was Fox News’ Tucker Carlson who reportedly convinced President Trump not to go to war with Iran.

 It creates an ‘echo chamber’

 Conservatives have long disagreed with the mainstream media’s liberal tilt.
 But before the launch of Fox News, they were at least forced to engage with the news seen by a major share of Americans.
 With many right-leaning viewers now getting their information from Fox News (along with the rise of partisan online media sites), though, they are not exposed to the viewpoints many Americans take for granted.
-Not only does this stop them from challenging their own perspective, it also limits their ability to persuade and engage others.
+Not only does this stop conservatives from challenging their own perspective, it also limits their ability to persuade and engage others.
 For instance, while the majority of Americans are taking efforts to ward off exposure to the coronavirus, a small minority (12%), many of whom reportedly watch Fox News, aren’t concerned, mirroring the station’s initial lackadaisical coverage of the pandemic.
-Having an additional viewpoint is a positive, but creating a bubble (a phenomenon present on both sides of the partisan divide) is not.
+Having an additional viewpoint is a positive but creating a bubble (a phenomenon present on both sides of the partisan divide) is not.

 It is perceived by some as low-quality journalism